 The next changeover was delayed due to a strange falling out between Emma and Michel.
-What the origin of the dispute was, no one knew and neither of them was talking – Emma in particular clammed up.
+What the origin of the dispute was, they weren’t saying – Emma in particular clammed up.
 No one had told Emma about Michel, so there was general puzzlement.

 The houses had to be rapidly revamped by Geneviève and it came out looking like this:

 2. Nicolette and Hugh, Emma, Francine and Jean

 Nicolette was of the opinion that something was brewing and asked Hugh.

 ‘I know no more than you on this,’ he said.
 ‘The traitor assumes, quite correctly, that Genie will immediately contact me for my opinion and that I will seek the opinion of Emma and then share it with you.
 Remember that for the traitor, this is a game of intellectual superiority.

 Emma suspects that this person is on big money and needs to deliver the goods – not immediately but over a period of time – the enemy are very, very patient people.
 This person has been present at all major decisions made by the Section, knows all the procedures but I don’t think always knows the codes.
 This person seems, to me, to have a partner and both will have to leave just before the hit.’

 In their room, Genie explained, ‘We must be ready to move quickly, Thierry – it’s all going to happen soon.’

 ‘It’s over for them.
 We have a very nasty set of boys we can use to deal with such things – we’ve not used them till now but a dear friend of ours from Parisien days has always placed them on offer.’

 ‘They’re called Detail 503.
 You know of them?’